Fall is the time to turn our attention to furnaces, gutters, drains and more

 “It has to be sloped enough that water can drain out before it freezes,” says Walker.
 “That’s the trick."

-To prevent that, a blower inserted at the end of the downspout should send leaves back out the top.
+To prevent that, a blower inserted at the end of the downspout before freeze up should send leaves back out the top.
 That’s the easy part.
 After that, Walker recommends manually removing debris by hand.
 Avoid spraying with water, as it could lead to clogs in those freshly cleared downspouts.

-If your gutters are too high to reach, call a professional.
-Walker says a cleaning will run about $200 for the average home.
+If your gutters are too high to reach, call a professional, Walker recommends.

 Miss this step and “it can easily freeze all the way back inside of the house and split the pipe,” says Walker.